D H LawrenceA brief history of the writing of the novel ‘The Lost Girl’

 This 3 year flu pandemic from January 1918 to December 1920 affected over 500 million people and killed 50 to 100 million worldwide, making this influenza outbreak the most deadly natural disaster in human history.
 Also in March 1925 DHL suffered a near fatal attack of malaria and tuberculosis while on a third visit to Mexico.

 It can be seen that during his lifetime Lawrence was known to have respiratory problems and TB.
-He died aged just 44, on 2 March 1930 in Vence, France from the complications of tuberculosis.
+He died aged just 44, on 2 March 1930 in Vence, France from the complications from his illness and disease of tuberculosis.

 Back to the Lawrences’ brief visit to the Valle di Comino area – after arriving late on Saturday 13 December 1919, DHL visited the Monday morning market at Piazza Garibaldi in Atina Superiore on Monday 15 December after a walk of over 5 miles from where he was staying at the house of Orazio Cervi at Cervi (now part of the village of Serre).